Aideepakchaudhary/Substrate-node-template-with-babe-and-frontier/integration-test-suite/README.md

 The integration tests are contained in the `tests` directory

 ## Test Preparation:
-You must have build the node and gotten a firechain-node binary before you attempt the following commands:
+You must have build the node and gotten a node-template binary before you attempt the following commands:

 1. Navigate `cd integration-test-suite`
 2. Run `yarn install` to install dependencies